0x192/Bash-Android-Debloater/README.md

 - Execute *debloat_script.sh* et voilà !

 ### WINDOWS
-- Install WSL (Windows Subsystem for Linux) : https://itsfoss.com/install-bash-on-windows/ in order to be able to use bash script.
+- Install [WSL (Windows Subsystem for Linux)](https://itsfoss.com/install-bash-on-windows/) in order to be able to use bash script.

+- Install [ADB](https://dl.google.com/android/repository/platform-tools-latest-windows.zip).
+If you want ADB support everywhere on your PC, you need to add the path of ADB folder in the system variables (see [this](https://www.xda-developers.com/adb-fastboot-any-directory-windows-linux/)).

 - Go to the release section and download the .zip file

 - Execute *debloat_script.sh* from the Ubuntu bash shell et voilà !